reactioncommerce/reaction-component-library/package/src/components/PhoneNumberInput/v1/PhoneNumberInput.md

 ### PhoneNumberInput

-The `PhoneNumberInput` is a swallow wrapper of the `TextInput` that removes non-digit characters from the value.
+The `PhoneNumberInput` is a shallow wrapper of the `TextInput` that removes non-digit characters from the value.

 *Example:* (504) 393-7303 => 5043937303